hassanshaikley/calgary-classes/README.md

-# My Portfolio
+# Drop in classes in Calgary

-This portfolio uses Gatsby and React.
+Created with Gatsby and React.

-I run a single command to deploy to GitHub pages after any changes.
-I think it's kind of nifty.

-Feel free to use it as a starting point for your portfolio.